Visitors of the Philippines may opt for different immigration visas depending on the nature of the visit and length of stay.

 Here are some types of visas available for foreigners in the Philippines:

-- Temporary Visitor Visa (9A): A temporary visitor visa is issued to tourists as well as business visitors doing nonresident work such as meetings and sales calls.
+- Temporary Visitor Visa (9A): It is issued to tourists as well as business visitors doing nonresident work such as meetings and sales calls.
 A tourist visa holder may not participate in continuing business in the Philippines.
 Most nationalities receive a 29 days visa-on-arrival, and it can be extended monthly for a limited period of time.

 - Special Investor’s Resident Visa (SIRV): Individuals who have made a significant investment in the Philippines can stay indefinitely by securing a special investor’s resident visa.
 Processing time can be completed in under a few weeks, depending on how much investment is made.
 Significant investment is defined as $50,000 USD in the tourism sector or $75,000 USD in other industries.